codernirdesh/nirdesh-pokharel-backend-task/Readme.md

 ## Running the Application

+1. Start PostgreSQL with PORT `5432`  (No need if running already)
-1. Start the application by running npm run dev.
+2. Start the application by running npm run dev.
 This will start the application in development mode with hot-reloading enabled.
-2. The application will be available at http://localhost:3000 (<PORT> with the port number specified in your .env file).
+3. The application will be available at http://localhost:3000 (<PORT> with the port number specified in your .env file).

 ## Features